sxxxhjjj/666/README.md

     end

     local function FireSyncedShopBatch()
-        if autoBuyWeaponEnabled and autoBuyWeaponValue then
+        if autoBuyWeaponEnabled and autoBuyWeaponValue then FireShopRemote("ShopSystem", "Buy", autoBuyWeaponValue); task.wait(0.35) end if autoBuyMiscEnabled and autoBuyMiscValue then FireShopRemote("ShopSystem", "Buy", autoBuyMiscValue); task.wait(0.35) end if autoRequestEnabled and selectedRequestItem then
-            FireShopRemote("ShopSystem", "Buy", autoBuyWeaponValue)
+            if IsRequestWaveReady() then FireShopRemote("ShopSystem", "Buy", selectedRequestItem) else NotifyRequestWaveNotReady() end task.wait(0.35)
-            task.wait(0.35)
         end

-        if autoBuyMiscEnabled and autoBuyMiscValue then
+        if autoSkillTreeEnabled then FireAutoSkillTrees(); task.wait(0.35) end
-            FireShopRemote("ShopSystem", "Buy", autoBuyMiscValue)
-            task.wait(0.35)
+        if upgradeTitanSpeakerEnabled then for _, upgradeName in ipairs(selectedTitanSpeakerUpgrades or {}) do FireShopRemote("ChangeUpgradedTitanSpeaker", upgradeName); task.wait(0.35) end end
+        if upgradeUTCMEnabled then for _, upgradeName in ipairs(selectedUTCMUpgrades or {}) do FireShopRemote("ForUpgradeUTCM", upgradeName); task.wait(0.35) end end
+        if upgradeTVEnabled then for _, upgradeName in ipairs(selectedTVUpgrades or {}) do FireShopRemote("ForUpgradeTV", upgradeName); task.wait(0.35) end end
     end

-        if autoRequestEnabled and selectedRequestItem then
-            if IsRequestWaveReady() then
-                FireShopRemote("ShopSystem", "Buy", selectedRequestItem)
-            else
-                NotifyRequestWaveNotReady()
-            end
-            task.wait(0.35)
-        end

-        if autoSkillTreeEnabled then
-            FireAutoSkillTrees()
-            task.wait(0.35)
-        end

-        if upgradeTitanSpeakerEnabled then
-            for _, upgradeName in ipairs(selectedTitanSpeakerUpgrades or {}) do
-                FireShopRemote("ChangeUpgradedTitanSpeaker", upgradeName)
-                task.wait(0.35)
-            end
-        end

-        if upgradeUTCMEnabled then
-            for _, upgradeName in ipairs(selectedUTCMUpgrades or {}) do
-                FireShopRemote("ForUpgradeUTCM", upgradeName)
-                task.wait(0.35)
-            end
-        end

-        if upgradeTVEnabled then
-            for _, upgradeName in ipairs(selectedTVUpgrades or {}) do
-                FireShopRemote("ForUpgradeTV", upgradeName)
-                task.wait(0.35)
-            end
-        end
-    end

     StartAutoSyncedShopLoop = function()
         if autoSyncedShopRunning then return end
         autoSyncedShopRunning = true
         task.spawn(function()
             local firstCycle = true
             while IsAnySyncedShopEnabled() do
-                if not firstCycle then
-                    if not WaitWhileEnabled(GetSyncedShopPreDelay(), IsAnySyncedShopEnabled) then break end end
-                firstCycle = false
+                if not firstCycle then if not WaitWhileEnabled(GetSyncedShopPreDelay(), IsAnySyncedShopEnabled) then break end end firstCycle = false
                 local shouldSyncHeli = ShouldShopSyncWithHeli()
-                if shouldSyncHeli then
+                if shouldSyncHeli then TriggerAutoSkipHeli(false); task.wait(0.5) end
-                    TriggerAutoSkipHeli(false)
-                    task.wait(0.5)
-                end

                 FireSyncedShopBatch()

-                if shouldSyncHeli then
+                if shouldSyncHeli then task.wait(0.5); TriggerAutoSkipHeli(true) end
-                    task.wait(0.5)
-                    TriggerAutoSkipHeli(true)
-                end

                 if not WaitWhileEnabled(GetSyncedShopPostDelay(), IsAnySyncedShopEnabled) then break end end
             autoSyncedShopRunning = false
         end)
     end

     -- ====================== 商店每小时系统 ======================
     Main5:Section({ Title = T("shop_hourly"), Icon = "clock" })

     local ShopHourlyFixedItems = {
-        "LuckPotionI",
-        "LuckPotionII",
-        "LuckPotionIII",
-        "S-Ember",
+        "LuckPotionI", "LuckPotionII", "LuckPotionIII", "S-Ember",
-        "BSX2:30",
-        "BSX2:60",
-        "BSX2:360",
+        "BSX2:30", "BSX2:60", "BSX2:360",
-        "FlashDrive#1",
-        "FlashDrive#2",
-        "FlashDrive#3",
-        "FlashDrive#4",
-        "FlashDrive#5",
-        "FlashDrive#6",
-        "MasterCard:Normal",
-        "MasterCard:NormalTitan",
+        "FlashDrive#1", "FlashDrive#2", "FlashDrive#3", "FlashDrive#4", "FlashDrive#5", "FlashDrive#6",
-        "MasterCard:SpecialTitan",
+        "MasterCard:Normal", "MasterCard:NormalTitan", "MasterCard:SpecialTitan",
     }

     local function GetShopHourlyItems()
         local results = {}
-        for _, itemName in ipairs(ShopHourlyFixedItems) do
+        for _, itemName in ipairs(ShopHourlyFixedItems) do table.insert(results, itemName) end
-            table.insert(results, itemName)
-        end
         return results
     end

     local ShopHourlyAllowed = {}
-    for _, itemName in ipairs(ShopHourlyFixedItems) do
-        ShopHourlyAllowed[itemName] = true
+    for _, itemName in ipairs(ShopHourlyFixedItems) do ShopHourlyAllowed[itemName] = true end
-    end

     local function SanitizeShopHourlySelection(values, fallback)
         local clean = {}
         local seen = {}
         for _, itemName in ipairs(EnsureList(values, fallback or {})) do
             itemName = tostring(itemName or "")
             if ShopHourlyAllowed[itemName] and not seen[itemName] then